The following links are on this page.

 BUT every "tribal bully" the church managed to convert, the church then sent out to forcefully "convert" other tribes and "stamp out" the "heretical and barbaric" religions in all the surrounding "fiefdoms".

-It was Clovis that struck out against the Arian "heretics" and won in 508.
-And was thereafter pronounced the "first Catholic majesty" and his successor "the eldest Son of the Church".
+It was Clovis that struck out against the Arian "heretics" the Visigoths, and won in 508.
+The Franks were defenders of the Papal agenda for centuries as "the eldest Son of the Church".

-This prepared the way for the rise of the Roman papal power, which thirty years later was elevated as the "HEAD OF ALL CHURCHES"-
+This prepared the way for the rise of the Roman papal power, which thirty years later found itself in the seat of Rome as the "HEAD OF ALL CHURCHES" and who needed political kings with their armies to carry out their purposes.

 This is a prime example to the way Rome wielded her strength-- through secular powers --